I still recall the day at work I got called the A-word.

 Perhaps I’m overly ambitious in thinking this article may change how people view ambitious women.

 But if you see them any other way and judge them for it perhaps you’re the A-word here.

 And I don’t mean ambitious.

-Valerie Gordon is an award-winning television producer, lifelong storyteller and the founder of career and communications strategy firm Commander-in-She.
-Her workshops help high-achieving women with the personal branding and story skills to advance their careers on their own terms.
+Valerie Gordon is an award-winning television producer, lifelong storyteller, and the founder of career and communications strategy firm Commander-in-She.
+Her workshops help high-achieving women with personal branding and story skills to advance their careers on their own terms.
 She speaks at conferences, runs team-building workshops, and works with corporations to build future leaders and ensure greater gender equity at all levels.